freakent/dbus-mqtt-devices/README.md

 ## Registration Protocol
-This driver uses a pair of MQTT topics under the "devices/*" namespace to establish the registration, using the following protocol:
+This driver uses a pair of MQTT topics under the "devices/*" namespace to establish the registration, using the following protocol. <client id> is the unique MQTT client ID set during MQTT initialisation (avoid using special characters ,.-/: in the client id).

-1)  When a device initialises, it does 2 things:
+1)  When a device initialises, it does 2 things :

     1) subscribes to a topic `"device/<client id>/DeviceInstance"`.